-No doubt, you've also wondered about games that claim that they have "RPG elements".
+No doubt, you've also wondered about games that claim that they have 'RPG elements'.
 What, exactly, are those elements?
-Should a game that only has a couple of RPG elements be considered an RPG?
-How many RPG elements does a game have to have to move from the realm of action or adventure (or strategy or any other genre) to the realm of RPGs?
+Should a game that only has a few RPG elements be considered one?
+How many RPG elements does a game have to have to move from the realm of action, adventure, strategy or any other genre to the realm of RPGs?

 2. Character Building

 Once you have a great setting, it's only natural to want to immerse yourself in it, and the best way to do that is to create a character that can be used as a vehicle of exploration.
-If you are exploring a world filled with interesting races, factions, and occupations, it's only natural to want to try out a few of those options yourself.
+If you are exploring a world filled with interesting races, factions and occupations, it's only natural to want to try out a few of those options yourself.

 Personally, I prefer RPGs that give me complete control over my character's race, gender, appearance, class, skills, equipment, and history.
-The more control I have, the more connected I feel to my character and the easier it is for me to immerse myself in the environment.
+The more control I have, the more connected I feel to my character, and the easier it is for me to immerse myself in the environment.